streamsets/control-agent-quickstart/k8s-eks/README.md

 Refer to the details of the EKS_VPC_TEMPLATE environment variable below for the location of the default template and how to configure script to use a local file.

-The The us-east-1 is of course popular region, but it also can have chonic availa popular region The second option is supported by
-The us-east

 ## Prerequisites

 1. EKS Service IAM Role